 Initially connecting to more distant locations was too expensive and impractical.
 The advent of Ethernet over fiber is perhaps the most significant advance that effectively solved connectivity challenges between much wider locations.

-Perhaps the most notable advancement in the evolution of state-of-the-art fiber ethernet is the use of a switched Ethernet to replace the shared medium of legacy.
-This solution allows for the deployment of fiber ethernet with segments connected to a switch, which works similarly to an Ethernet bridge, yet with capability to connect many single station segments.
+Perhaps the most notable advancement in the evolution of state-of-the-art fast ethernet is the use of a switched Ethernet to replace the shared medium of legacy.
+This solution allows for the deployment of fast ethernet with segments connected to a switch, which works similarly to an Ethernet bridge, yet with capability to connect many single station segments.
 Today switches can be designed to support hundreds of dedicated segments.

 Switched Ethernet

-Modern fiber ethernet configurations barely resemble previous generations.
+Modern fast ethernet configurations barely resemble previous generations.
 Decades ago, legacy Ethernet employed long runs of coaxial cable to connect multiple stations, whereas current state-of-the art Ethernet networks use fiber optics or copper twisted pairs to connect devices in a radial pattern.
 But perhaps the greatest advances are in bandwidth speed and capability: For example, typical legacy Ethernet networks transmitted data at no more than 10 Mbps (megabits per second), while modern networks can deliver 10 Gbps or, in some cases, even 400 Mbps.
 (When migrating from Ethernet to Fast Ethernet, users first need to assess upgrade requirements which may include changing network interface cards, the wiring and the wiring hub.)

-fiber ethernet vendors, driven to answer to the need for increased bandwidth have also evolved techniques to enable the support of increasingly complex network configurations.
+fast ethernet vendors, driven to answer to the need for increased bandwidth have also evolved techniques to enable the support of increasingly complex network configurations.
 Ethernet technology evolved rapidly when in May of 1996, eleven network vendors formed the Gigabit Ethernet Alliance, with the goal of developing a standard for 1 Gigabit.

 Gigabit Ethernet